 In addition to that, another 40% said they were planning to do so in the following two weeks.
 Similarly, 28% would gladly pay to watch livestream concerts.
 In the US, for example, during the first lockdown, 19% of the population watched live streaming.
 Moreover, 25% pointed out they would probably do the same too.
 Therefore, the COVID-19 pandemic has only set off a new type of consumer behavior, causing interest in virtual concerts to grow in general.
 Some reports even prove that users would continue to enjoy virtual concerts ever after the quarantine is over.

 (Music Business Worldwide)

 COVID-19 pandemic has entrapped over a quarter of the global population in a lockdown.
 The logical outcome was the rise of streaming services and increased usage of VPNs for streaming.
 While at home, many of these people chose online streaming to escape boredom and find entertainment.
 The viewership not only increased, but this was a drastic jump up for many platforms, including Amazon Prime Video, YouTube, Netflix, Disney+.
-For reference, Netflix registered 50% more first-timers on their app in Italy and over 30% in Spain.

 (Grand View Research)

 Netflix streaming statistics confirm COVID-19 proved a boon for the platform.
 Netflix gained over 8.5 million paid subscribers in the last quarter of 2020 alone.
 This was mainly due to the surge of virus again in the winter months and another wave of lockdowns.
 Furthermore, in 2020, Netflix accumulated 37 million new subscribers in total and compared to the previous year, this is a 31% increase.
 Last quarter’s success, Netflix mostly owes to The Crown.
 In just 28 days, the number of households that watched the show’s fourth season rose to a spectacular 100 million.